hrgarber/board_game_gym/README.md

 ## Game Rules

 ### Objective:
-- The goal is to build a continuous path across the long side of the board, connecting one end to the other (sides A and B).
+- The goal is to build a continuous path across the long side of the board, connecting one end to the other (sides A and B) in your color.

 ### Setup:
 - Players: Two players—one plays as white, the other as black.